Helpful Little Creatures

 There are no two days the same for a writer.
 We can spend day upon day sitting in the exact same spot doing the exact same thing, but the adventures we create, the words we put onto the page to create a linguistic picture – that is where the adventure takes place.

-And what a wonderful adventure it always is!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+And what a wonderful adventure it always is!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.